redhat-developer/odo/docs/cli-reference.md

   # Create new Node.js component with the source in current directory.
   odo create nodejs

+  # A specific image version may also be specified
+  odo create nodejs:latest

   # Create new Node.js component named 'frontend' with the source in './frontend' directory
   odo create nodejs frontend --local ./frontend